-What businesses are defined as "data brokers" under the law?
-The law defines "data broker" to mean a "business that knowingly collects and sells to third parties the personal information of a consumer with whom the business does not have a direct relationship."
-The law specifically excludes three categories of businesses from the definition of "data broker": (i) consumer reporting agencies to the extent they are covered by the Fair Reporting Act; (ii) financial institutions to the extent they are covered by the Gramm Leach Bliley Act; and (iii) entities covered by the Insurance Information and Privacy Protection Act.
-"Personal information" is defined to have the meaning provided in subdivision (o) of Section 1798.140, so publicly available information may be excluded to the extent the data is used for a purpose that is compatible with the purpose for which the data is maintained and made available in the government records or for which it is publicly maintained
+Also, if your business qualifies as a "data broker" you are required to register with the Attorney General by January 1, 2020.
+How do you know if your business is a "data broker"?
+Your business knowingly collects and sells to third parties the personal information of a consumer with whom the business does not have a direct relationship.
+Three categories of businesses are excluded from these obligations: (i) consumer reporting agencies to the extent they are covered by the Fair Reporting Act; (ii) financial institutions to the extent they are covered by the Gramm Leach Bliley Act; and (iii) entities covered by the Insurance Information and Privacy Protection Act.